Holiday traditions may need to change if you’re in new sobriety

 5 new holiday traditions to brighten the season

 Be of service in some capacity – There were so many holidays in the past that sucked for me in some capacity.
-I was struggling with my own sobriety, fighting with family, fighting with people I was in relationships with, etc. etc. Over the years, I have found that being of of service does more for me than people I have helped.
-I have been of service through 12 step programs during the holidays.
-There so many ways to be of service this year.
+I was struggling with my own sobriety, fighting with family, fighting with people I was in relationships with, etc., etc. Over the years, I have found that being of service does more for me than people I have helped.
+I have been of service through 12-step programs during the holidays.
+There are so many ways to be of service this year.
 Helping can take many forms from shopping for neighbors to calling isolated friends, to taking the gratitude challenge.
-Stay connected to those who need support in their recovery, and sometimes being of service is just not complaining, just bring a little smile as you walk through the world today.
+Stay connected to those who need support in their recovery, and sometimes being of service is just not complaining, just bringing a little smile as you walk through the world today.

 Cook, Eat or Order – If you don’t like food, I don’t understand you.
 I love food.
 I love cooking it, going out and eating, ordering in… I just love food!
 The holidays have provided me an opportunity to learn how to make the holiday foods I love while also bringing my own twist into the holiday food tour.
 I look forward to the holidays for the food and I always will.
 I recommend it.